Snow, Miss Alice

 Alice Snow's contribution was, however, much more than these few singing games.
 She also collected a number of songs from her grandmother Betsy Pike (see her profile) and sent some by letter to Sharp.
 Furthermore she collected from Mary Ann Lawrence, Miss Ella Gooding and Eliza Sweet.
 Alice knew all 3 women well and in fact her brother William married Eliza Sweet’s daughter Rose in April 1906, soon after Sharp’s appearance in Somerton.
 Sharp was lucky to step into such a ready network of singers.

 Alice Snow married carpenter John Lock at Somerton church on 3/4/1907.
-He was a Somerton man but had moved to Bedwellty in South Wales.
+He was a Somerton man but had moved to Bedwellty in South Wales for work.
 Their daughter Catharine was born there in 1908.
-The 1921 census should have further details.
+The 1921 census for Aberbargoed shows John Lock, carpenter, 38 with Alice, 39, and three children Catherine (13), Ellen (7) and John (3).
 Alice's date of death is yet to be confirmed.

 See Yvette Staelens 'Going up into the Next Class: Alice Snow, Folk Song Collector' in Proceedings of The English Folk Dance and Song Society Folk Song Conference 2013 (ed David Atkinson and Steve Roud).